myllynen/rhel-ansible-roles/README.md

 _rhel-system-roles_ on RHEL).

 NB.
-Recent versions of _rhel-system-roles_ may include similar roles as is included in this repository.
-Depending on the use case and support needs it should be evaluated which one to prefer, if in doubt use the supported versions.
+Recent versions of _rhel-system-roles_ may include similar roles as are included in this repository.
+Depending on the use case and support needs it should be evaluated which one to prefer.
+If in doubt, use the supported versions.

 ## See Also